 Thanks to the ASA, when we say that our pallet racking safety checklist is written by a SEMA approved racking inspector, you can rest assured that we’re telling the truth.
 The quality of our racking inspection checklist template is also under similar scrutiny, as well it should be.
 We are confident that, when combined with our racking inspection training, our checklist can be used to safely and accurately perform the kind of regular racking inspections that HSE recommends in its guide to warehouse safety.

-We and HSE also recommend a SEMA approved racking inspection at least once a year from an outside expert.
+We and HSE also recommend a racking inspection by a SEMA approved racking inspector at least once a year from an outside expert.
 This is because, as much confidence as we have in our racking inspection training and our racking inspection form, we also respect HSE’s advice.
 Two sets of eyes are often better than one, and an outsider is necessary to spot the dangers that you might have otherwise missed.

 The ASA is there to make sure that the safety advice we offer (whether that’s through promotions of our product, for free on this blog, or as part of our racking inspection services) is up to scratch.
 We are confident that it is, and so are our happy customers.